 The most commonly used grounds where the notice period is not now 6 months, are Ground 14 (Anti Social Behaviour) where the landlord can apply to court as soon as they have given notice, and the rent arrears Grounds 8,10 & 11 for which the notice period is 4 weeks, but this only applies where the rent arrears are at least 6 months.
 Where the rent arrears are less than 6 months, then 6 months notice must be given.

 Notices to tenants given on and before 28 August are not affected by the latest changes, and must be at least 3 months if given after 26 March 2020.

-There are also new forms which a landlord must use to give notice to an assured (shorthold) tenant.
+There are also new forms which a landlord must use to give notice to an Assured (Shorthold) Tenant from 29 August.

 We provide advice and information to landlords and tenants about tenancy law and offences related to tenancy law.
 We help to make sure that tenants are not made to leave their homes unlawfully.

 Although we cannot represent or act on behalf of either landlords or tenants in the way that a solicitor or advocate can, we do advise about the law to do with private tenancies.